Intr0nix/notes/learning_notes.md

 - then you know the **%x** padding until your input shows up
 - you can then find the address of a variable for example and write it as input
 - then you can use **%n** to write to that address and therefore change the value of the variable
+- **%4$x** - will give the 4th. value of the stack
+- **%4$30x** - 4.th value with a padding of 30 spaces (useful because **%n** will write the amount of printed characters to the stack)
+- to overwrite the value with **%n**, you can 'devide' the address so you dont have to have millions of spaces printed on the screen
+  - just do it in small steps and smaller numbers => 0x0806804d=0x08069cb0 => 0x0806804d=9cb0 / 0x0806804d+2=0806

 ### Global Offset Table

 - has the addresses of different functions
+- can be used with format string exploit to redirect code execution

 ### Global Linkage Table